MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 You can define several banned users here.
 To get a users hash use the command ``.showhash``, see ``.internals``.

 The bot will ignore the defined users completely.

-Safety Information: All predefined entries for banned users are only there to show you how it works, they will never work.

 Example::